rohithreddy1095/flappy-fish/EXPLAIN.md

 - Touch events (for mobile devices)
 - Spacebar key press

+These inputs are handled in the App component and communicated to the GameEngine.

 ## Rendering

 The game uses CSS for rendering game objects: